DevTianze/simple-bank/README.md

+## why ths readme file?
+This was a hard course to me, as I don't have much experience with Go, kubernetes, gRPC nor unit testing. this file keeps me in track with the materials, keyword, and comments, frameworks that I learned through the course.

 ### Migrate
 1. migrate folder -> up schema: sql schema queries that build up the database, generated from dbdiagram.io
 2. migrate folder -> down schema: drop all the existing tables, write by developer.